Go Back

 Instructions

-• Bring the broth to a boil in a six quart (six liter) Dutch oven.
-Stir in the red pepper, garlic cloves, Thai chiles, and lemongrass stalk.
-Simmer for 20 minutes, stirring often.
+• Bring the broth to a boil in a large stainless steel or enameled Dutch oven.
+Stir in the ground red pepper, garlic, Thai chiles, ginger, and lemongrass.
+Simmer 20 minutes, stirring often.

 • Remove the lemongrass, then add the squash, sugar, salt, lime zest, lime juice, shallots, and bell pepper.
-Return to a boil, then reduce the heat.
-Simmer with the pot uncovered for five minutes.
-Stir occasionally.
+Return to a boil, reduce the heat, and simmer uncovered for 5 minutes, stirring occasionally.

-• Ladle the hot soup into hot jars, leaving an inch (2.5 cm) of headspace.
+• Ladle the hot soup into hot jars, leaving 1 inch of headspace.
+Remove air bubbles, wipe the rims, and apply lids and bands fingertip tight.

-• Cool the jars in the canner for 10 minutes.
-Then, remove the jars and allow them to cool for 12 hours.
-Check the seals, label, then store for up to one year.
+• Let the canner return to zero pressure naturally, wait 5 minutes, then open the lid.
+Cool the jars in the canner for 10 minutes, then remove and cool for 12 hours.
+Check seals, label, and store.

 Notes